Last updated on January 17th, 2023

 If you are considering an opportunity to move to Ukraine, I suggest looking into Kyiv (of course, capital always comes first,) Lviv, Odesa, Kharkiv, and Dnipropetrovsk.
-These large cities have excellent infrastructure, opportunities and lots of things to do.
+These large cities have excellent infrastructure, opportunities, and lots of things to do.

-Lviv is one of our favorite cities.
+Although Lviv is one of our favorite cities.
 It is attractive and cozy.
 It consists of a mixture of different influences and styles and is close to the Carpathian mountains.
 Somehow in Lviv, the charm of the city makes you feel comfortable right from the first minutes of the arrival.
 Lviv also has some of the best coffee not only in Ukraine but the entire world.
 So if you ever get there, make sure to taste it in one of the most atmospheric cafes around the city.

-Kyiv, as a capital, is more diverse, constantly developing and improving.
+Kyiv, as a capital, is more diverse, constantly developing, and improving.
 At the same time, the cost of living is higher and sooner or later but traffic with crowds start to annoy.